 If you are looking for some apres ski in the North Bend area, check out the North Bend Bar and Grill.

-Overall, John Wayne Pioneer Trail is the 7th most popular cross country ski area of all 16 Nordic ski destinations in Washington.
+Overall, John Wayne Pioneer Trail is the 6th most popular cross country ski area of all 15 Nordic ski destinations in Washington.
+Several of the better cross country ski trails are nearby John Wayne Pioneer Trail including Summit at Snoqualmie, Stevens Pass Resort and Kulshan Ridge.